mochaMM/guideline/source_en/Security/SecureLoginDemo.rst

 | While reissuing the password, an alternative to password is required to verify that the user is the owner of the account.
 | In this application, URL of password reissue screen and confidential information are used as the information to verify the user.
 | Create a random string and add it to URL to make the password reissue screen URL unique and difficult to guess.
 Create confidential information which is in the form of a random string and use it for authentication as a measure against accidental leakage of URL.
-| Create two random strings by different ways so that that it becomes impossible to guess a string from the other string.
+| Create two random strings by different ways so that it becomes impossible to guess a string from the other string.
 | In particular, fulfil the requirements by implementing the following process.

 * Creating and saving authentication information for password reissue